-This post was recently updated with reviews of Food Evolution:
+This post has been updated with reviews of Food Evolution:

 - Letter from University of Minnesota research scientists: “The Food Evolution movie is agribusiness propaganda“